sdgluck/fetch-background-sync/README.md

 - [WIP] Add support for periodicSync operations.
 (See the outdated [`periodic-sync-support` branch](https://github.com/sdgluck/fetch-sync/tree/periodic-sync-support).)
 - Reduce size of client and SW bundles.
+- Create more sophisticated `gh-pages` demo that consumes most of available API.

 ## Test